chriskrycho/v5.chriskrycho.com/content/breaking-up-with-social-media.md

 [cost]: https://thefrailestthing.com/2019/06/08/devils-bargain/

-[^draft-1]: in a post, I note, which I had not seen when I wrote the *first* draft of this post!
-There is something in the air right now, and I’m glad of it.

 ## III.
 Complicity

 Counting the cost is complicated in another way for me, too: To what extent can I do this *because* of my use of Twitter?
 This site’s audience includes readers who first encountered me and my work *there*.
 Even my freedom to leave social media benefits from having used those tools.
 I cannot escape a degree of complicity in the degradations and distortions that social media have wrought in our culture and our public and our civic life.
 The best I can say for myself is that I have consciously chosen to eschew click-driven writing for half a decade, whether using Twitter or no. As regards that inescapable complicity, all any of us can do is acknowledge our faults—or, as [my faith] would [have it], confess and repent of our sins—and seek to make amends.